abhineet123/Deep-Learning-for-Tracking-and-Detection/all_papers.md

         - Deep Learning in Neural Networks An Overview.pdf
         - Deep learning nature1505.pdf
         - Learning deep architectures for AI tr09.pdf
+        - On the opportunities and risks of foundation models ax2108..pdf
     - stereo_matching/
         - Efficient Deep Learning for Stereo Matching cvpr16.pdf
         - MatchNet Unifying feature and metric learning for patch-based matching cvpr15.pdf